CodeByHarri/EY_Data_Science_Comp_2019/README.md

 # **TUNING METHOD: BAYESIAN OPTIMIZATION**
-There are many tunning methods i've tried for this project.Bayesian Optimization with mlrMBO turned out to be the most efficient and accurate.
+There are many tunning methods i've tried for this project.
+Bayesian Optimization with mlrMBO turned out to be the most efficient and accurate.
+All credits go to the below links for their work on this project and sample code.

 ### mlrMBO